Shiva-kalyanaram/Phonepepulse/README.md

 Utilized the `json` package to extract information from all the files, which were in Json format, and identified required information.

 ### For Data Transfer:
-Extracted valuable data was uploaded to postgresql with a `pyschopg2` connector in a structured way, and the same mechanism was used for retrieving it back for data visualization.
+Extracted valuable data was uploaded to MySQL with a `sqlachemy` connector in a structured way, and the same mechanism was used for retrieving it back for data visualization.

 ### Data Visualization:
 The `streamlit` Web Application package was used to create a Phonepe overview with five tabs and multiple filtering options to see detailed insight about the data.
 These tabs include: